jacobxperez/rams/.github/CONTRIBUTING.md

 * Components must be designed to be visually unobtrusive, with a focus on their functionality rather than their visual appearance.

+## Pull Requests

+Before embarking on any significant pull request, ask first.
+Otherwise, you may end up spending a lot of time working on something that we might not want to merge into the project.
+When contributing to this project, ask yourself these questions:

+* Is it essential?
+* Will it add value?
+* Is this change necessary?

 ## Issues

 When submitting an issue, it is crucial to provide us with as much detail as possible so